 Conducting market research for an original idea can prove to be difficult.
 The best course of action in such a situation is to survey your potential target market to get some perspective into how they react to your business idea.

-Setting up a survey is simple with Google Forms (or Gravity Forms, if you’d rather stay within WordPress) and you can convert the collected data into meaningful graphs and charts to quickly get a better insight into the what the market wants.
+Setting up a survey is simple with Google Forms (or by using of the best WordPress form plugins, if you’d rather stay within WordPress) and you can convert the collected data into meaningful graphs and charts to quickly get a better insight into the what the market wants.

 Other options include reaching out to your ideal clients and pitching them the offer, launching with a minimum viable product (MVP) before going all in, or seeing how the competitors in your proposed niche are fairing – low competition can be good, but it can also signal a lack of demand.
 And remember, a lot of people might like your idea, but if you can’t get them to put down a deposit or purchase an MVP, then their praise alone isn’t worth much.